Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the child is aged over six but suffers from a physical or mental disability.

-If the employee does not satisfy the eligibility requirements, he or she will be entitled to a flat rate benefit of €532.51 per month, equal to €17.75 per day, for up to 42 days.
+If the employee does not satisfy the eligibility requirements, they will be entitled to a flat rate benefit of €532.51 per month, equal to €17.75 per day, for up to 42 days.

 Parental leave Both parents have an individual right to take unpaid parental leave to care for a child for up to: